 Perhaps!
 Simply because:

 - You can easily take an Uber, Lyft or taxi there and safely experience happy hour, see a movie and sober up!
 (Seriously – don’t get sloshed.
 It’s not pretty!
 Drink responsibly.)
-Or Disney transportation if you’re staying on property, of course.
+Or Disney transportation if you’re staying on property, of course, including Marriott Hotels like the Swan Reserve (an Epcot resort).

-- There’s so many options in such a small area, for so many hours!
+- There are so many options for happy hours at Disney Springs in such a small area.
+And the specials extend well beyond an hour or two!
 Not just one to three hours.
 Many hours!

 (Before you get all technical on us, we know that Walt Disney World is in Lake Buena Vista, Florida, not Orlando.
 I used to live in Orlando and I proudly still have a 407 area code.
 But since most people group WDW with Orlando, we’re doing it for purposes of this point too: Disney Springs Happy Hour is potentially the best spot for happy hours in Orlando.)